dnaumann/dnaumann/README.md

 # naumann
-This was my temporary home page until Stevens CS can host properly, but as of Aug 2023 I've moved it to the repo dnaumann.github.io to have shorter URL.
+This repo is OBSOLETE.
+Moved to the repo dnaumann.github.io